lucianozapata/DD2480VT221/README.md

 ## Ways of working (Essence)

-Principles Established
+Principles Established.
-Foundation Established
+Foundation Established.
-In Use
+In Use.
-In Place
+In Place.
-**Working well**
+**Working well**.
-Retired
+Retired.